-Child on Parent Violence (CPV) or Adolescent to Parent Violence and Abuse (APVA) is any behaviour used by a young person to control, dominate or coerce parents.
-It is intended to threaten and intimidate and puts family safety at risk.
-Whilst it is normal for adolescents to demonstrate healthy anger, conflict and frustration drawing their transition from childhood to adulthood, anger should not be confused with violence.
-Violence is about a range of behaviours including non-physical acts aimed at achieving ongoing control over another person by instilling fear, similar to in cases of domestic abuse.
+Child on Parent Violence (CPV) or Adolescent to Parent Violence and Abuse (APVA) is any behaviour used by a young person to control, dominate, or coerce their parents.
+It is often threatening and intimidating and can put family safety at risk.
+Whilst it is normal for adolescents to demonstrate healthy anger, conflict, and frustration during their transition from childhood to adulthood, anger should not be confused with abuse or violence.
+Violence is a range of behaviours including non-physical acts aimed at achieving ongoing control over another person by instilling fear, similar to in cases of domestic abuse.

 Most abused parents have difficulty admitting even to themselves that their child is abusive.
 They feel ashamed, disappointed and humiliated and blame themselves for the situation, which has led to this imbalance of power.
-There is also an element of denial where parents convince themselves that their son or daughter’s behaviour is part of normal adolescent conduct.
+There is also an element of denial where parents convince themselves that their child’s behaviour is part of normal adolescent conduct.

-Although specific programmes to address CPV/APVA are in their infancy, help and support for abused parents is available through local Early Intervention and/or Domestic Abuse services.
+Although specific programmes to address CPV/APVA are in their early stages, help and support for abused parents is available through local Early Intervention and/or Domestic Abuse services.

 The Information Guide: Adolescent to Parent Violence and Abuse is the culmination of research and practice pointers that have been developed in response to practitioners identifying the need for bespoke interventions that incorporate the specific circumstances of families where there is CPV/APVA.